 Step 3: Trim the Video🔗

 DaVinci Resolve is a video editing program developed by Blackmagic and comes with features such as color correction and visual effects.
-It's designed for seasoned video professionals, but given that it’s free to use and can work as an online video editor, many amateurs also use it to trim videos.
+It's designed for seasoned video professionals.
+But given that it's free to use and can work as an online video editor, many amateurs also use it to trim videos.

 Step 1: Import your video and enter “Edit” mode🔗

 First, open the DaVinci Resolve application and create a new timeline.
 Next, press Control + I to import your target video.
 Then, we'd want to drag that from our sources into the new timeline.

 To make this edit, place the program into Edit mode from the bottom toolbar.

 Step 2: Enter Trim Edit Mode and Trim Your Video🔗

 Next, we'll want to hit the Trim Edit Mode selector.
 You can find this as the first icon to the right of the Cursor pointer at the top of the timeline.
 You can use the keyboard shortcut T to do this.

 Next, select the end of your clip on the timeline.
 If you drag from the start or end of the video, you can cut it.